-One of the many reasons people shy away from filing for bankruptcy is simply because they are not aware of the bankruptcy process and what it entails.
-It can be quite involved and requires attention to detail.
-This does not mean bankruptcy should be an option you shy away from as you seek a way to right your finances.
-Read on to learn how to file for Chapter 7 bankruptcy, and remember to consult an experienced bankruptcy attorney for further advice.
-Contact the experienced New Jersey bankruptcy lawyers at the Law Office of Joel Spivack today for a free consultation.
+One of the many reasons people avoid filing for bankruptcy is simply because they’re not aware of the process and what it involves.
+It can be complex and require strong attention to detail.
+But this doesn’t mean you should shy away from bankruptcy as you seek a way to improve your finances.

 The trustee will also confirm whether you are eligible for Chapter 7 bankruptcy.
 In order to qualify you:

 - Need to pass the means test.
 It looks at your expenses, income, and assets.

 - Cannot have already completed a Chapter 7 bankruptcy in the last eight years.
 You also cannot have completed a Chapter 13 bankruptcy within the last six years.

 - Cannot have a filed bankruptcy petition within the last 180 days dismissed because you did not appear in court or follow court orders, or because you chose to dismiss your filing.

 Once you’re officially qualified, your trustee will determine which of your assets that are not exempt are worth selling.
 The proceeds of these assets would go to your creditors.
 The non-exempt property includes things like jewelry or equity in your car or house.

 Most Chapter 7 cases are ones where there aren’t any nonexempt items to liquidate.
 Your secured debts will be taken care of next.
 The property held as collateral may be returned to your creditor(s).
 Other options include:

 - Pay what it’s worth now—or reaffirming the debt.

 - Exclude it from bankruptcy and pay it back as scheduled.